Economy of Puerto Rico: Spanish rule

 The economy of Puerto Rico was transformed drastically upon the arrivals of Spaniards in 1493 until their departure in 1898.
+Although Spain was initially drawn to Puerto Rico due to its gold deposits, the deposits were found to be small and they depleted quickly.
+Spain's interest in Puerto Rico after that point was primarily tactical and strategic.

 The economy during that period was driven by slavery of the native population, the Taíno, and by slaves brought from Africa.
 Slaves were minimally remunerated for or forced to work in farms, mines, households, and other aspects.
 Agriculture was the primary mean of production, as well as livestock which was originally imported from Europe.
 Sugar cane, tobacco, coffee, cocoa and minor fruits were the primary cultivations which were exported to Europe and, by so, constituted the main economy for the island.
 Mining of gold, silver, and copper occurred as well, although not as much as in other territories during the Spanish colonization of the Americas.

+The financial administration of Puerto Rico was directly from Madrid, although there were limited elements of home rule.
+Taxation under Spanish rule entailed stamp taxes on transfers of property and consumption taxes on foodstuff.